 Wix or Shopify – it is a topic most debated.
 These are two popular site builders that have a large user base globally.
 However, if you’re just starting out and want to choose the best site builder for your online store, it can be confusing to pick one.
 While both platforms share some similar features, they have a lot of differences that set them apart.

 For example, Wix is an easy-to-use site builder that is widely used by bloggers, creators, and business owners alike.
-While Wix isn’t primarily an online store builder, it offers some amazing features that are geared towards small business owners.
+While Wix isn’t primarily an online store builder, it offers some amazing features that are geared toward small business owners.

 Shopify, on the other hand, is an advanced site builder that is suitable for large business owners who want to sell and manage thousands of products online.

 In this Wix vs Shopify review, I will do a head-to-head comparison of both platforms.
-Along with this, I’ll also share the pros and cons of each of the site builders and tell you about my experience of using them.
+Along with this, I’ll also share the pros and cons of each of the site builders and tell you about my experience using them.

 Wix & Shopify: An Overview

 This tool is an all-in-one e-commerce solution, which is designed to help your products and services online.
-It is one of the most easy-to-use online store builders, allowing you to add unlimited products directly from the dashboard.
+It is one of the easy-to-use online store builders, allowing you to add unlimited products directly from the dashboard.

 This is the Google Trends report for Wix vs Shopify comparison:

-Wix – Pros, Cons & Customer Ratings
+Wix – Pros, Cons

 - Smooth Interface